We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 To use this feature, users can browse to DApps (such as OpenSea), and connect to the platform with WalletConnect.
 Using a QR code, users can authenticate the Arculus wallet, and choose to purchase an NFT with crypto.
 The Arculus app will have a signed request, and users will need to use their pin code and scan their Arculus card to process the transaction.

 NFTs can be stored and managed through the Arculus Wallet app, and even directly stored on the Arculus card.
 Currently, only ERC-721 and ERC1-155 NFTs are supported in the Arculus Wallet app for viewing and managing.
 While other NFTs can be stored on the Arculus wallet, they will not be viewable in the app.

 Arculus currently offers the key card for $99 USD (not including taxes).
 This includes free shipping for all purchases, though the product is only available in the United States currently.
 Users can download the Arculus Wallet app for free, and there are no additional charges for depositing or withdrawing crypto from the wallet.

 There are fees associated with purchasing crypto through the Arculus Wallet app, and transactions are handled by a third-party gateway (Simplex).
 Users will also need to pay network fees for transferring crypto to and from the Arculus wallet.
 These fees vary by the type of cryptocurrency and the business of the blockchain network being used.

 Arculus Comparisons & Alternatives

 Arculus is a unique crypto hardware wallet that utilized NFC technology and a physical key card, instead of USB or Bluetooth technology.
-Some other highly-rated hardware wallets are Ledger, Trezor and Cool Wallet.
+Some other highly-rated hardware wallets we've reviewed are Ledger, Trezor Model One, Keystone, and Cool Wallet.
 Read the reviews below for a detailed overview of each provider for more information.